Here is a joke:

 This would limit insulting someone on the street, where a physical threat could be implied, and where “breach of the peace” escalation to violence might be likely, but it should be far less limiting on the internet, where anyone not liking what they read can simply stop reading and not be in any physical danger (no-one has yet managed to punch another person over the internet).

 Free speech is important.
 This is the land that produced John Stuart Mill’s On Liberty.
 Could politicians and magistrates please read it?

 Update: What a shocking week it’s been for free speech.
 If enough of us say these things perhaps it will make a difference.
 And this appalling account from Egypt shows what can happen in a society where mere insults and offense are considered criminal.

 Update 2: A teenager has been arrested for posting on Twitter an image of himself burning a Remembrance-day poppy accompanied by the words “How about that you squadey c***s.”
-Is not the whole point of a free society is that it is one in which the local police and magistrates cannot just take a dislike to someone’s opinion and lock them up for expressing that opinion?
+Is not a free society one in which the local police and magistrates cannot just take a dislike to someone’s opinion and lock them up for expressing that opinion?

 Update 3: After pressure from the Reform Section 5 campaign, Section 57 of the Crime and Courts Act 2013 removes the word “insulting” from Section 5 of the Public Order Act so that it now criminalises the use of “threatening or abusive” words that are likely to cause “harassment, alarm or distress” (rather than “threatening, abusive or insulting” words).